How to Identify Your Desires and Where They Come From

 I hate desire because its presence means I am without.
 And it is through desire that one can be envious of another.
 It is desire that makes one covet.
 Desire and a goal are not the same thing to me.
 A goal is a thing I enjoy pursuing or am fulfilled by pursuing.
 Desire means I perceive to be lacking something, and what emotional good can come from believing you are lacking?
 A desire and a goal may be similar, or synonyms, but to me, the difference is how I perceive them, and what they each reap in my life (my day-to-day).

 I found myself going from desire to desire, unendingly.
 Desiring to be done with a task, like finishing a meal, to desiring wealth, desire is the same.
-I found myself perpetually wishing to be in a moment other than the one I’m in, perhaps unless I’m extremely joyous and happily having fun.
+I found myself perpetually wishing to be in a moment other than the one I was in, perhaps unless I’m extremely joyous and happily having fun.
 But I don’t want to live half my life wishing I was somewhere else, doing something else.
 Only to be doing that once desired thing and yet still wish I was doing another thing, because it’s not about what I’m doing in a moment, it’s about what I have made a habit and a practice within me.
 The habit of living in desire.

 God says He’ll give you what you desire, if you believe in Him and have faith in Him, like a child being joyous as they are thrown in the sky because they know their dad will catch them.
 I acknowledge the ability to have desires, I’m just saying for my mental and emotional health, I will call my desires goals because of the negative connotation I perceive from the word desire.
 Remember God is always talking in His perfect and holy state.
 So I must conquer what needs conquering through His spirits of wisdom, knowledge, and understanding, so I spiritually align with Him.